Himmerod Abbey: Present day

 The abbey has a café, a book and art shop, plant nursery, and museum which, as of 2023 remain open.
 The fishery is leased out, and it too, remains in operation.
 The monastery hostel is run by the abbey's support association.
 Besides gift articles, books and recordings, the monastery shop sells juices, mustard and honey, and also the strong Abbey beer, liqueurs, brandies or Viez to support the preservation of Himmerod.

 Publications

-The abbey also had its own publishing house, the Himmerod Drucke, which has published over 50 works by a number of authors, especially Father Stephan Reimund Senge, a monk at Himmerod.
+The abbey ran a publishing house, the Himmerod Drucke, which published over fifty works, most by Stephan Reimund Senge, a monk at Himmerod.
 The journal Unsere Liebe Frau von Himmerod ("Our Lady of Himmerod") appeared three times a year.
-The newsletter Himmeroder Rundbrief, now in its forty-ninth year, continues to provide information on daily life at Himmerod.
+The newsletter Himmeroder Rundbrief, now in its forty-ninth year, continues to provide information on life at Himmerod.